NREL/Exagoop/README.md

 ## EXAGOOP features

 - Based on AMReX framework.
-Single-level, block-cartesian grid used as Eulerian background grid.
-Material points simulated using particle class in AMReX.
+Single-level, block-structured, cartesian grid is used as the background grid.
+Material points are simulated using particle class in AMReX.
 - MPI+GPU support using CUDA and HIP
-- Linearly elastic, compressible fluid material models available
+- Linearly elastic and compressible fluid material models available
-- Linear, Quadratic and Cubic B-Spline grid shape functions available
+- Linear, Quadratic, and Cubic B-Spline grid shape functions available
-- Explicit time integration
+- Explicit time integration used for time update
 - Complex geometry simulated using embedded boundary method
 - Rigid material points available for simulating stationary/moving rigid walls

 ## Build Instructions

 - Clone AMReX source code to a convenient location and point __AMREX_HOME__ environment variable to this directory
-- Clone EXAGOOP from github to a convenient location and set __MPM_HOME__ enviroment variable to this directory
+- Clone EXAGOOP from GitHub to a convenient location and set __MPM_HOME__ enviroment variable to this directory
 - Go to __BUILD__ directory.
-Modify the GNUmake file according to problem to be simulated.
+Modify the GNUmake file according to the problem to be simulated.
 Set __COMP__ to GNU and __USE_MPI__ to TRUE for MPI support.
-For GPU support enable  __USE_CUDA__ variable.
+For GPU support, enable  __USE_CUDA__ variable.
-- Run __make__ to generate the executable (One can test running the executable using the test cases in the __tests__ folder.
+- Run __make__ to compile and generate the executable (One can test running the executable using the test cases in the __tests__ folder).

 ## Visualization Instructions